schmijos/blog.schmijos.ch/content/articles/2015-05-21-wrap-up-separating-applications.md

 **New hotness**: Enforce good encapsulation by separating projects.
 This is how the internet works.
 And it works well for us at Renuo.
 Btw. [we are hiring](https://www.renuo.ch/jobs/150426-ruby-on-rails-entwickler-job/)!

 * * *

-###

 ### **Update**

 I was missing a buzzword: _microservice_

-<blockquote>The goal of microservices is to sufficiently decompose the application in order to facilitate agile application development and deployment.</blockquote>
+> The goal of microservices is to sufficiently decompose the application in order to facilitate agile application development and deployment.

 That's from the [nginx tech-blog](https://nginx.com/blog/introduction-to-microservices), which I recommend to read.